 I am a PhD candidate in the Interactive Robotics Group at MIT developing new computational techniques - artificial intelligence - for human-robot teaming.
 After receiving a B.S. in Mechanical Engineering, I began work in the IRG developing methods for coordinating human-robot teams in time and space.
 In addition to advancing the science of artificial intelligence, I think it is imperative that we understand the human factors issues in human-robot teamwork from a design perspective.
 With advanced algorithms and a proper understanding of human factors, I believe we can make the workplace safer, more efficient, and a more desirable place to work for humans.

-My paper on Apprenticeship Scheduling, an Artificial Intelligence and Machine Learning method for robots to learn to schedule from human teachers, was accepted IJCAI'16!
-Stay tuned - I will upload the paper to the publications section soon.
+April 5, 2016 - My paper on apprenticeship scheduling, an Artificial Intelligence and Machine Learning method for robots to learn to schedule from human teachers, was accepted IJCAI'16!
+[25% Acceptance Rate]